awerebea/andersen-homework/financial_guru/README.md

 ## volatility.sh
-The script downloads the database of historical quotes for EUR/RUB pair since late November 2014 and shows the value of the minimum volatility for the selected month for years in the range starting from selected year.
+The script downloads the database of historical quotes for EUR/RUB pair since late November 2014 and shows the table with the volatility value for the selected month for years in the range starting from selected year.
 ### Info
 The `jq` utility was used to parse JSON database.
 ### Usage